Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Discussion

 Beyond uncertainty bands, the framework is \emph{predictive} without any new loop or higher-order calculations.
-On the weak side we infer $A_{5/2}=0.476\pm0.095$ in the normalization of Eq.~\eqref{eq:weak}.
-On the strong side, using only the known $S_{3/2}$ and the admissibility window $0.75\le f\le1$, we obtain a \emph{model--independent} interval for the next term,
+On the weak side, after analytically subtracting a spurious $\Lam^{5/2}\log\Lam$ artifact of the HP rational structure (coefficient $-3a/\pi^{4}\approx-0.036$, see Eq.~\eqref{eq:spur_log}), we infer $A_{5/2}^{\mathrm{HP}}=-43.8\pm0.1$ in the normalization of Eq.~\eqref{eq:weak}.
+On the strong side, using only the known $S_{3/2}$ and the admissibility window $0.75\le f\le1$, we obtain the model-independent interval

 which directly addresses a 2021 query (private communication) on whether Pad\'e methods can anticipate the next strong-coupling correction.
 The framework is modular: additional weak-side information (e.g.\ $\mathcal O(\Lam^{5/2})$) or strong-side string corrections that fix $S_3$ (and beyond, $\mathcal O(\Lam^{-9/2})$) will automatically shrink the band with no change in methodology.